 Some insurance policies, or federal or medical aid may cover some abortion costs, but often only when an abortion is medically necessary rather than elective, in other words, when a pregnancy puts the life of mother or child in danger.
 Some states and countries do, however, provide funds or coverage for elective abortions for low-income people.
 Many abortion providers provide abortion services with a sliding fee scale based on your income.
 There are also some grassroots sources for financial assistance for abortion for those who want an abortion but cannot come up with all the funds to do so themselves.
-For information on abortion funds, see our page for the National Network of Abortion Funds.
+For information on abortion funds, check out the National Network of Abortion Funds.

 If you are simply curious or interested from an academic standpoint about herbs which have been used for abortion or contraception, you can have a look at Willa Shaffer’s Midwifery & Herbs, or Jeannine Parvati’s Hygieia: A Woman's Herbal.
 However, in the interest of your health, safety and in you being able to effectively terminate a pregnancy, I strongly advise you do not use those sources to attempt to self-abort.

 - the sexual partner who is equally responsible for your pregnancy